 The study of the nucleon spin structure and other polarization phenomena in nucleon-nucleon and nucleon-nucleus interactions, as well as in few-nucleon systems, will be carried out at the VBLHEP accelerator complex, at CERN and BNL.
 Experiments will be performed at VBLHEP both with a fixed target and polarized beams of the Nuclotron and at the NICA collider, on the SPD detector.
 The implementation of the SPD physics programme is planned to start in 2028 after the construction of the first stage of the SPD detector is completed and the facility is put into operation.
-The SPD research programme will extend the ongoing research programmes of the COMPASS++/AMBER experiment (at SPS, CERN) on hadron structure and spectroscopy investigations with high-intensity muon and hadron beams, as well as with polarized proton beams at the STAR facility (RHIC), in which teams of VBLHEP and DLNP scientists of JINR will continue to take part during 2024-2028.
+The SPD research programme will extend the ongoing research programmes of the COMPASS++/AMBER experiment (at SPS, CERN) on hadron structure and spectroscopy investigations with high-intensity muon and hadron beams, as well as with polarized proton beams in the STAR experiment (RHIC), in which teams of VBLHEP and DLNP scientists of JINR will continue to take part during 2024-2028.
 The nature of JINR's participation in these programmes will be coordinated with the growing concentration of JINR's efforts on the creation of the SPD detector and its research programme.

-- 1. Stage-by-stage commissioning of the infrastructure for controlling polarized beams, necessary to support experimental research of polarization phenomena within the framework of an international collaboration, 2024-2027. - 2.
-Carrying out the research programmes of the DSS and ALPOM-2 experiments with Nuclotron polarized beams.
-Approval and realization of new experiments developed to study nucleon spin structure and other polarization phenomena (both in nucleon-nucleon and nucleon-nucleus interactions and in few-nucleon systems) with Nuclotron beams, 2024-2030. - 3.
-Putting of the SPD start-up configuration into operation at the NICA collider 2027. - 4.
+- 1. Stage-by-stage commissioning of the infrastructure for controlling polarized beams necessary to support experimental research of polarization phenomena within the framework of an international collaboration -2024-2027. - 2.
+Carrying out the research programmes in a series of experiments with Nuclotron polarized beams to study nucleon spin structure and other polarization phenomena (both in nucleon-nucleon and nucleon-nucleus interactions and in few-nucleon systems) 2024-2030. - 3.
+Putting the SPD start-up configuration into operation at the NICA collider 2028. - 4.
 Obtaining new results on nucleon spin structure in the STAR experiment (RHIC) in the interactions of protons with protons and nuclei 2024-2028.